gsmainclusivetechlab/mmapi-android-sdk/README.md

         transactionRequest.setCurrency("Place your currency here"); // for eg: RWF }
 ```
- Initiate the mechant pay request using the following code
+ Initiate the merchant pay request using the following code

 ```